 The Company does not merely sell hardware such as PCs and tablets, but offers services.
 This is a system under which convenient solutions are provided on a continual basis for a monthly fee.
-60% of visitors to PC Clinics are those who bought products at other stores.
+Some 60% of visitors to PC Clinics are those who bought products at other stores.
 That means they interested in something other than low prices.
 PC Clinics support PCs owned by our customers, which brings about efficiency.

-When considering the profits generated by products sales and from service sales from a perspective of operating profit levels, it is not possible to create a clear-cut breakdown of levels on classified into products and services.
-The reason why this cannot be done is that the Company's management does
+When considering the profits generated by products sales and from service sales from a perspective of operating profit levels, a clear-cut breakdown of levels on classified into products and services is nearly impossible to achieve.
+The reason why this cannot be done is that the Company's management does not differentiate between products sales and service sales.
+Even though each staff member at stores has their own role, everyone provides both products and services.
+These sales are not differentiated when assessing employee performance.
+One pattern used involves a customer buying a product and subscribing to a service, thus becoming a regular customer of PC DEPOT, who naturally comes back again to buy some other product.